 How Our School Council Runs

-School Council members meet fortnightly on Mondays, along with the school council facilitator, Mrs Myers.
+School Council members meet fortnightly on Mondays, along with the school council facilitator, Mrs Blower.
 They are given time to consult with their classes before each meeting and to feed back to them afterwards.
 The agendas and minutes for each meeting are displayed on the School Council notice-board so that pupils can read them.
-Each class (including London) has a book in which pupils can write any ideas or issues.
+Each class has a book in which pupils can write any ideas or issues.
 There is also a suggestions box for all to use.